Antivirus

 Recommended Antivirus Products:

-• Symantec (No longer recommended due to frequent security issues)
+• Symantec (No longer recommended due to unnecessary cost and user experience challenges)

-Only products listed here are considered adequate for purposes of satisfying the requirements of the LetNet policies.
 You may install any antivirus program on your computer as long as it is able to keep your computer virus free.
-If your computer experiences an infection while running an antivirus program not listed above, we will recommend that you install one of these programs before performing extensive troubleshooting.
+If your computer experiences an infection while running an antivirus program we may recommend you install an alternate solution if your existing product appears inadequate.

 An excellent cleaning utility is Malwarebytes Antimalware.
 Download the free version, choose not to get the free 30-day premium trial during installation, and run a Quick Scan.
 This will remove most infections 9 times out of 10.

-For university-owned computers, IT will be responsible for cleaning all viruses.
+For university-owned computers, IT will be responsible for addressing any concerns of computer compromise.

 Details